Make mental health a priority.

-Lina Masood is a bilingual Clinical Social Worker (MSW, RSW) with extensive training and over 15 years experience working with individual, couples, and families.
-She holds a Bachelor’s Degree in Psychology and a Master Degree in Social Work from the University of Ottawa.
+Lina is a bilingual clinical social worker with extensive training and over 15 years of experience working with individual, couples, and families.
+She holds a bachelor’s degree in Psychology and a master ‘s degree in Social Work from the University of Ottawa.
 Lina’s clinical interests include, but are not limited to, working with persons affected by crisis and trauma, Operational Stress Injury and Post Traumatic Stress Disorder, loss/bereavement, dissociation, anxiety, adjustment disorders, self-esteem and generalized lifestyle coaching for adaptation and reintegration, attachment, and couple’s counselling.
 Lina’s approach: Lina provides compassionate and evidence-based therapy that includes the use of emotionally focused therapy (EFT), cognitive behavioural therapy (CBT) solution-focussed brief therapy (SFBT), dialectical behavioural therapy (DBT), interpersonal psychotherapy, mindfulness therapy, psychodynamic psychotherapy, eye movement desensitization and reprocessing (EMDR), and other approaches.